TedTschopp/tschopp.net/_posts/2013-11-27-html5-javascript-version-of-of-windows.md

   - Computers
   - Web
 ---
-<span style="line-height: 1.5;">Take a look at the following video:</span>
+Take a look at the following video:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/A7nFcdLilKU" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

 And at this one:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/TSrORhFUlPU" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

-<span style="line-height: 1.5;">What you are seeing is someone Running a MacBook Pro dual booted into Windows 7.
+What you are seeing is someone Running a MacBook Pro dual booted into Windows 7.
 They launch Firefox, and visit a URL.
 This URL then renders an HTML5 / JavaScript version of Windows 7 running in the cloud.
 From this Windows 7 image they launch Photoshop and then they tab over to a 3D game using the Unreal tournament engine.
-The second video is basically the same setup, but instead of Photoshop or a game you are seeing Autodesk 3D Studio, the tool used to make the Transformers Movies, running in Firefox using just using HTML5 and JavaScript.</span>
+The second video is basically the same setup, but instead of Photoshop or a game you are seeing Autodesk 3D Studio, the tool used to make the Transformers Movies, running in Firefox using just using HTML5 and JavaScript.

 Let that sink in for a moment; you have a company almost no one has ever heard of with advisors from two of the three major browser companies (Mozilla and Google) and IBM sitting at the table with a Hollywood power broker (WME) working with Adobe, Autodesk, and Amazon to make this all happen.
 Here is their board of advisors: